 Before you learn the numbers in Japanese, you need to be aware that Japanese ideograms originated from China.
 This means that numbers in Japanese have two readings, the Chinese (ON) and the Japanese (KUN).
 This results in not just one but different ways to say a single number or to pronounce a Kanji.

-Of course, this should not be any hindrance; in reality, it is quite simple.
-The other pronunciations usually only appear when they are accompanied by a contador numérico.
+Of course, this shouldn’t be a hindrance; in reality, it’s quite simple.
+The other pronunciations usually only appear when accompanied by a numerical counter.
 Each pronunciation is used in different situations.
-This even results in various trocadilhos envolvendo números do japonês.
+This even results in various puns involving Japanese numbers.

-Do not get too attached to the different readings that a single Japanese ideogram presents.
-If you are a novice in the Japanese language and are only interested in learning the numbers, we recommend using the readings of Chinese origin, except for 4 (yon) and 7 (nana) which is very common to use the Japanese reading, possibly because shi from the Chinese reading resembles [死] meaning death.
+Don’t get too attached to the different readings that a single Japanese ideogram presents.
+If you are a novice in the Japanese language and are only interested in learning the numbers, we recommend using the readings of Chinese origin, except for 4 (yon) and 7 (nana), where it is very common to use the Japanese reading, possibly because shi from the Chinese reading resembles [死] for death.

-Note also that in the Chinese readings I placed the tsu [つ] in parentheses.
+Also note that in the Chinese readings, I placed the tsu [つ] in parentheses.
 This tsu is one of the most common counters used in the Japanese language, used to count objects.
-It is also common to use the Japanese reading when we are talking about people like "two people, together" futari [二人].
+It is also common to use the Japanese reading when talking about people, such as “two people, together” futari [二人].

 Indicators – Counters in Japanese

 In Japanese, we use suffixes or prefixes to count and indicate things in the language.
-When we talk about, for example, the number of people, number of days, number of years, number of cars, or numbers of other objects, we must use a character that follows the number.
+When we talk about, for example, the number of people, number of days, number of years, number of cars, or number of other objects, we must use an ideogram that follows the number.
 Below we will provide a small list of numerical counters:

-AnimatedHIKIPIKIBIKImatchCounter of small animals, such as fish, cat, mouse, etc.
+AnimatedHIKIPIKIBIKICounter for small animals, such as fish, cats, rats, etc.

-GeneralTSUWith tsu you can count most things and objects not corresponding to other categories.
+GeneralTSUWith tsu, you can count most things and objects that do not correspond to other categories.

-InanimateKOindividualFor inanimate objects, small or compact, usually round.
+InanimateKOFor lifeless objects, small or compact, usually rounded.
 We can count apples, oranges, lemons, stones, croquettes, and things of that nature.

 To see other counters, read our article on counting indicators in Japanese.